gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-12-create-new-game
+Check for a current game (a game that is not finalized).
+If there is one show it.
+If not, allow the user to create one.

+If the user trying to create the game does not have an administrative role then the api will return a 401.
+In this case show an unauthorized error message;

 ## step-11-create-new-season
 Check for a current season.
 If there is one show it.
 If not, allow the user to create one.